Wednesday, March 23, 2016

 The lake meets the spring

-Three seasons in Yellowstone National Park - Winter - North gate >> Part 1
+Three Seasons in Yellowstone National Park - Winter - North gate >> Part 1

-Three seasons in Yellowstone National Park - Summer - East gate >> Part 2
+Three Seasons in Yellowstone National Park - Summer - East gate >> Part 2

 So I am told, the west entry is the best since it is centrally located and provides access to all parts of the park easily.
 This entry is closest to Idaho Falls, Idaho.
 I have not stayed in the park as yet and have yet to visit it in Spring.
 Definitely this time it will be the West.